Tuples

 }

-The tuple pattern is often combined with the value-binding pattern.
+A tuple pattern is often combined with a value-binding pattern.
 A value binding uses let or var to assign (bind) a local name to a matched value.
 For example, the binding let x matches any value and assigns it the name x.
 Cases that use value binding often include a where clause to restrict their matches.

 Here’s an example: